StephenHuge/MyFlappyBird/README.md

 4. do as hints say, enjoy it.

 ## Other Words
-There are still some problems, if you find some, I will sincerely appreciate
+There are still some problems, if you find some, I will sincerely appreciate it.